 DR programs compensate participants for reducing their load during prescribed event periods.
-They are typically offered either by a utility (like Eversource Active Demand Reduction Program) or by a grid operator (like ISO-NE Price Responsive Demand).
+They are typically offered either by a utility (like Eversource Active Demand Reduction Program) or by a grid operator (like ISO-NE Price Responsive Demand or Forward Capacity Market).
 DR events are typically called during times of high grid-level demand and driven by economic and/or reliability considerations.